 About

-Green’s pioneering website Modern Art Notes, which was published between 2001 and 2014, featured original reporting, art criticism, and analysis of non-profit art institutions.
+The U.S. chapter of the International Association of Art Critics (AICA-USA) awarded Green one of its two inaugural awards for art criticism for his website Modern Art Notes in 2014.
+The award included a citation for The MAN Podcast.
+(The other inaugural award was given to New York Times critic Holland Cotter.)
+Between 2001 and 2014, MAN featured original reporting, art criticism, and analysis.
 Newspapers such as the New York Times, the Los Angeles Times and the Wall Street Journal all credited MAN with breaking stories that they later covered.
-The WSJ called Modern Art Notes “the most influential of all visual arts blogs,” and later added, “You won’t find a better-informed art writer than Tyler Green.”
+The Wall Street Journal called Modern Art Notes “the most influential of all visual arts blogs,” and said, “You won’t find a better-informed art writer than Tyler Green.”

 Green has contributed op-eds to newspapers such as the Los Angeles Times, the Boston Globe, the Philadelphia Inquirer and the Wall Street Journal.
 His commentary has also aired on National Public Radio’s “All Things Considered.”
 Books featuring his work can be found here.